About Nominya

 What this site is not

-We're not a generator, a database, an AI tool, or a paid service.
-We're a curated editorial reference.
+We're not a paid service, premium naming consultant, or a substitute for input from family elders.
 Some names you won't find here yet (we're actively expanding).
 Some family-specific edge cases we can't answer (your grandfather's generation character, your local dialect's specific concerns).
 For those, talk to family.

 How to support